Justices cast doubt on Texas immunity claim in vet's lawsuit - NewsBreak

 The discussion briefly turned to the theater when Justice Stephen Breyer invoked Hamilton's “You'll Be Back” to illustrate that George Washington's frustration with the states' reluctance to pay the Continental Army led to the establishment of a national defense.

-“George III says, ‘They’ll be back.
+“George III says, ‘They’ll come back.
 Wait and see.
 They'll come crawling back to me,'” Breyer said, capturing the sentiment, but not the lyrics to the song.

 Just last week, the court allowed the Navy to take account of sailors' vaccination status in deciding on deployments, narrowing a lower court order.
 Three justices, Samuel Alito, Neil Gorsuch and Clarence Thomas, dissented from the high court's order.